That was a bit misleading. Nothing’s in print yet. Yet.

 After living abroad for five years, we moved home and our plans unraveled.
 Really unraveled.
 I’m talking no real place to call home, a hurry-up-because-the-suspense-is-killing-me job hunt, a health scare or two and – surprise! – an unexpected pregnancy.

-We lived out of suitcases for thirteen months straight.
+It was only supposed to be temporary—six months tops—but in the end, we lived out of suitcases for thirteen months straight.
 Strangers near and far opened their homes to us.
 We packed out guest rooms, shimmied in and out of condos, curled up in basement suites, sprawled out in abandoned suburban homesteads, wandered along rustic waterfront property, and played dress up in a five-million-dollar family home.

 Eventually, Steve landed a research gig.
 We bought a jet black minivan, crammed our essentials into our very unsexy Batmobile, and carted our life across the country with two giddy kiddos and a four-week-old baby.
 True story.

 The adventure was a crash course in letting go, living lean, embracing inconvenience, practicing vulnerability, and stepping out in faith.
 We experienced life on the receiving end of audacious generosity, a place many people desperately avoid.

 Friends, it was eye-opening.
 We’re not a community unless we ask for each other’s help.
 If we never ask, we rob others of the simple joy that comes with giving generously.
 It has to go both ways.